Photo Gallery: International Homes

 Australian decorator and design blogger Anna Spiro celebrates colour in her Brisbane bungalow.
 “Pink is just the best colour.
 It’s an absolute favourite,” she says.
 In her brightly-hued living room, she custom-painted her Lloyd Loom wicker sofa fuchsia.
 Throw pillows in a range of colours and prints add vibrance and texture.

-Anna, who blogs at Absolutely Beautiful Things, had this antique gilded chair custom upholstered in a vibrant striped fabric.
+Anna Spiro, creator and author of the design blog Absolutely Beautiful Things, had this antique gilded chair custom upholstered in a vibrant striped fabric.
 The contemporary print creates an interesting effect when paired with the formal frame of a bergere chair.
+See the rest of Anna’s house in our May 2010 issue.

 This vintage Italian toleware chandelier was purchased on eBay and punched up with black and white gingham shades with pink bobble trim.
 Hot pink stools provide an upbeat contrast to the kitchen's white Carrara marble island.